 YOUR BODY = YOUR CHOICE!!

 Thankfully (and about bloody time!) there’s a lot of coverage on mental health and stigma- including the stigmatisation of antidepressants, so I’ll only discuss that quite briefly.
-The thing that I then want to talk more about is the pro’s and con’s of antidepressants based on my own experiences and not on ill informed stereotypes of the people who take them, the doctors who prescribe them or the effects they have (placebo or otherwise).
+The thing that I then want to talk more about is the pro’s and con’s of antidepressants based on my own experiences and commonly cited experiences, and not on ill informed stereotypes of the people who take them, the doctors who prescribe them or the effects they have (placebo or otherwise).